Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_3_7_11.md

 </td>
 <td>

-- The user is authenticated and has access to the software.
+- The user is authenticated.
 - The user has access to the emission factors.

 </td>